aritrey/Amazon-Crawler/README.md

 Crawler code for Amazon´s books

-#what does the program do:
+__#what does the program do:__

 The Crawler uses the webside of Amazon "Mais Vendidos em Livros".
 The link to the page is: https://www.amazon.com.br/gp/bestsellers/book/ref=zg_bs_nav_0

 The program writes the information about the book in the console.
-It gives information about: title, author, price, type of cover, ranking, Number of Reviews and release date (for two books)
+It gives information about: title, author, price, type of cover It also has the data ranking, Number of Reviews and release date.

-#Requirements:
+__#Requirements:__

 libraries:
 java.io